courtneyring/nodejs-brief/readme.md

 * Multiple team ids (comma delimited) e.g. `http://localhost:8099/teams/eade,thti,thsc`
 * All teams (asterisk) e.g. `http://localhost:8099/teams/*`

-The response from this call will be a array of teams, e.g. 1 array item per requested team id.
+The response from this call will be an array of teams, e.g. 1 array item per requested team id.

 Note - if an invalid team id is requested then do not return an array item for that team e.g.